SilvioWeging/kASA/README.md

 * `--one`: Use only one reading frame instead of three.
 Speeds up the tool significantly but sacrifices robustness.
 Default: off.
 * `-1`: First file in a paired-end pair.
 * `-2`: Second file in a paired-end pair.
 Both `-1` and `-2` must be used and `-i` will be ignored for this call.
 Paired-end can only be files, no folders.
+* `--coverage`: Appends total counts and coverage percentage to the profile.
+If for example a file contained a whole genome of a taxon, the count should be equal to the number of k-mers in the index and the coverage be 100%.
+Therefore: the higher the coverage, the more likely it is for that taxon to truly be inside the sequenced data.
+Input must be processed in one go and not in chunks so please provide enough RAM.
+Default: off.
 ##### Example call
 ```
 <path to kASA>/kASA identify -c <content file> -d <path and name of index file> -i <input file or folder> -p <path and name of profile output> -q <path and name of read wise analysis> -m <amount of available GB> -t <path to temporary directory> -k <highest k> <lowest k> -n <number of parallel threads>